-Svensson (1998) and Persson and Tabellini (1999).
+A final set of formal political models of corruption can be found in Polo (1998), Svensson (1998) and Persson and Tabellini (1999).
 These are all models of electoral competition predicting that the extraction of rents is increasing in political instability, as more instability makes the perceived probability of winning less sensitive to rent extraction.
 Persson and Tabellini (1999) also contrast equilibrium behavior by politicians in two stylized electoral systems: one with PR in a single nation-wide district, another with plurality rule in a number of singlemember districts.
 Electoral competition becomes stiffer in the latter system, as the candidates are induced to focus their attention on winning a majority, not in the population at large, but in "marginal districts" containing a large number of swing voters.
 As these voters are more willing to switch their votes in response to policy, candidates become more disciplined and extract less equilibrium rents.
 This prediction is less precise than those above, in that the argument does not distinguish well between district magnitude and the electoral formula.

-Countries with "majoritarian electoral systems" typically combine single-member districts and plurality rule, however.
-At the opposite extreme, some "proportional systems" indeed have large districts and voters choose among party lists (Israel e.g. have just one nation-wide district where all representatives are elected and very low thresholds).
-But in between these polar cases one finds intermediate systems, involving different district magnitudes, different size thresholds, and multi-tier systems mixing plurality rule and PR.
+In the real world, these two features of electoral rules, district magnitude and the electoral formula, are combined in a systematic pattern.
+Countries with "majoritarian electoral systems" typically combine single-member districts and plurality rule.
+At the opposite extreme, many "proportional systems" indeed have large districts and voters choose among party lists (Israel e.g. has just one nationwide district where all 120 representatives are elected and no threshold beyond the vote share for obtaining a single seat).
+But in between these polar cases, one finds intermediate systems, involving different district magnitudes, different size thresholds, and multi-tier systems mixing plurality rule and PR.2